 From the time of free software’s inception, with Richard Stallman’s, community has been a central part of its philosophy: we must be free to choose to share any software we use or create.
 Stallman wrote, “I consider that the golden rule requires that if I like a program I must share it with other people who like it,” and from this point concluded that we must always be permitted to share our discoveries and innovations with others, in order to make their computing and their lives easier and better.
 Software that is free always has benefits beyond the individual, and the free software movement depends on a vibrant, ever-changing, committed pool of developers, activists, users, and enthusiasts to keep the dream alive and the movement growing.

-Every year, the LibrePlanet conference brings together many members of that movement to celebrate our achievements, strategize how to deal with our setbacks, show off new ideas, and decide what new frontiers we will trailblaze together next.
-The 2019 conference included many introductions to, and updates from, new and familiar projects, discussions on copyleft and security, and explorations of free software in the business world, but one compelling theme was woven through both days of the conference: how do we maintain and increase the health of our all-important community?
+Every year, the LibrePlanet conference brings together many members of that movement to celebrate our achievements, strategize how to deal with our setbacks, show off new ideas, and decide what new frontiers we will trail-blaze together next.
+The last conference included many introductions to, and updates from, new and familiar projects, discussions on copyleft and security, and explorations of free software in the business world, but one compelling theme was woven through both days of the conference: how do we maintain and increase the health of our all-important community?

-The winners of the 2018 Free Software Awards, presented during Stallman’s keynote speech last week, both reflected how crucial community engagement and advocacy are to the free software movement.
+The winners of Free Software Awards, presented during Stallman’s keynote speech last week, both reflected how crucial community engagement and advocacy are to the free software movement.
 Deborah Nicholson was given the Award for the Advancement of Free Software, recognizing her position as an exceptional opinion leader, activist, and community advocate.
 Her speech on Sunday, “Free software/utopia,” emphasized her efforts to consciously sustain a positive development environment: she pointed out that even extremely dedicated contributors to a project can ruin the whole thing if they insist on negative and insulting behavior.
 If the free software movement is to grow, it must attract and maintain newcomers, and that means insisting on good behavior.

 The Award for Projects of Social Benefit also reflected the community-building theme: the winner, OpenStreetMap, is a free, editable map of the world that owes its breadth and utility to the efforts of over one million volunteer community members.
-It’s an amazing example of how huge numbers of motivated people can be inspired to do tremendous good together, and in addition to the obvious ethical benefit of it being free software, it’s also helped to provide priceless information to humanitarian efforts, like the disaster response after the 2010 Haiti earthquake and after Hurricane Maria devastated Puerto Rico in 2017.
+It’s an amazing example of how huge numbers of motivated people can be inspired to do tremendous good together, and in addition to the obvious ethical benefit of it being free software, it’s also helped to provide priceless information to humanitarian efforts, like the disaster response after the 2010 Haiti earthquake and after Hurricane Maria devastated Puerto Rico.